jamesmh/coravelpro/README.md

 You may view the [official documentation here](https://www.docs.pro.coravel.net/Installation/).

-You may visit the [official web site](https://www.pro.coravel.net) for more details / pricing.
+You may visit the [official web site](https://www.pro.coravel.net) for more details / licensing.

 ## Features / Screenshots